Kent Beck biography, quotes and books

-Kent Beck (born in 1961) is an American software engineer and the developer of Extreme Programming (XP).
+Kent Beck (1961) is an American software engineer and the developer of Extreme Programming (XP).
 Kent Beck is considered a pioneer of design patterns for software development.

 The XP software development method is known as a counterpart to traditional software development methods, which are considered rigid and formal.
 Kent Beck is also one of the original signatories of the Agile Manifesto, a document outlining the then new method.
 Extreme Programming (XP) and Agile are strongly linked to Test Driven Development (TDD).